allan-bonadio/squishy_electron_4/README.md

 - src - the main JS sources
   -  App.* - top level JS
-  -  controlPanel - all the stuff south of the main display
+  -  controlPanel - all the stuff south of the main wave display
-  -  engine - interface to the C++
+  -  engine - JS interface to the C++
-  -  gl - WebGL code
+  -  gl - WebGL code, called by WaveView
-  -  sPanel - main SquishPanel code
+  -  sPanel - main SquishPanel code, encloses controlPanel and WaveView
   -  utils - misc non-html functions
-  -  view - main display, uses gl
+  -  volts - code to deal with the Voltage line and associated stuff
   -  widgets - misc React components used in multiple places

 - public - misc files that the web app needs to be served, like index.html These files will  be copied into the runnable site; symlinks followed.
-  -  fonts/ - math fonts for docs index.html, manifest.json, robots.txt - the usual
+  -  fonts/ - math fonts for docs
+  -  index.html, manifest.json, robots.txt - the usual
-    images/ - pngs etc used in app logos/ - svgs and pngs that are logos, incl favicon qEng/ - symlinks to the quantum engine compiled objects
+  -  images/ - pngs etc used in app
+  -  logos/ - svgs and pngs that are logos, incl favicon
+  -  qEng/ - symlinks to the quantum engine compiled objects

 - LICENSE, node_modules/, package-lock.json, package.json - the usual
 - Makefile - mostly runs stuff in quantumEngine